-If used, advance signs should be located approximately 1 km or 0.5 miles from the intersection with 150 m (500 ft) between these signs.
+If used, advance signs should be located approximately 1 km (0.5 mi) from the intersection with 150 m (500 ft) between these signs.
 In the direction of travel, the order of advance sign placement should be to show the facilities to the left first, then facilities to the right, and last, the facilities straight ahead.

-Position, height, and lateral clearance of signs should be governed by Chapter 2A except as permitted in this Section.
+Position, height, and lateral clearance of signs should be governed by Chapters 2A and 2D except as permitted in this Section.